Novel Voices Refugee Aid Project

 As we’ve mentioned in previous posts, since its inception, this project has revolved around the idea of storytelling.
 It is in the very DNA of the Novel Voices Refugee Aid Project: as our mission statement says, our purpose has been to give “voice and visibility” through the Arts to those who have been forced to take on the effacing label of “refugee,” by allowing them an ear, an open heart, a voice, and a platform to tell their own stories.
 As we near the end of this #50Days4Refugees journey, our hope is that the faces, personalities, hopes and dreams, sounds, and stories of these children and so many more we met in our travels - the PEOPLE behind the word “refugee” - will bring in new perspectives and provoke thought, conversations and possibly even inspire you to action as it did us.

 ”Testimonial, Challenges and Music as Identity”

-Today we share three short interviews with Krasimira Zaneva, an employee of the Bulgarian National Agency for Refugees who also works in the Ovcha Kupel Refugee Camp as a Musical Therapist.
+Today we share two short interviews with Krasimira Zaneva, an employee of the Bulgarian National Agency for Refugees who also works in the Ovcha Kupel Refugee Camp as a Musical Therapist.